jmmnn/ICT4SD.github.io/about.md

 <a href="https://unite.un.org/opensource">
     <img src="{{ site.baseurl }}/img/opensource_web_banner.jpg" alt="Unite Open Source">
 </a>
-<span class="caption text-muted">The ICT4SG website is a project of Unite Open Source, an initiative of the UN Office of Information and Communications Technology.</span>
+<span class="caption text-muted">The ICT4SG website is an innovation project started through the Unite Open Source initiative of the UN Office of Information and Communications Technology.</span>